typesnippet/mui-phone-input/README.md

 ## Roadmap

-- [ ] Segregate the core input component into a separate package
+- [ ] Segregate the core input component into a separate package (react-phone-hooks)
-- [ ] Create a new package for the Material UI component under the new organization
+- [x] Create a new package for the Material UI component under the new organization
 - [ ] Make mui-phone-input and antd-phone-input depend on the core package

 ## TODO